Azure/azure-functions-sql-extension/test/README.md

      Note: If `SA_PASSWORD` is not set, the tests will assume you're using a local MSSQL installation and default to using integrated auth.
 MSSQL on Docker does not support integrated auth by default.

      ### Azure SQL Database
-     To use an Azure SQL Database, set the `AZURE_SQL_DB_CONNECTION_STRING` environment variable to your Azure SQL Database connection string.
+     To use an Azure SQL Database, set the `TEST_CONNECTION_STRING` environment variable to your Azure SQL Database connection string.

  ## Adding New Integration Tests
    When adding a new integration test for a function follow these steps: